-After removing the screws holding the N-type terminal so I can get to the back side of the board for taking pictures, I noticed the RF out connector just fell off the board with the pad:
+After removing the screws holding the N-type terminal so I can get to the back side of the board for taking pictures, I noticed the RF in connector just fell off the board with the pad:

-That means the RF out is not touching the board!
+That means the RF in is not touching the board!
 I resoldered the connection after I put the board and the connectors back to the RF module slab.
 Once I put unit back together, I turned it on again and everything works perfectly!
 The power level is flat and within 1dB of what my 8648C pumps out.
 I did the user amplitude calibration again, it passed, and everything was spot on!